AWS offers a range of storage solutions, but for users with typical storage needs, the decision comes down to these three services: EBS, EFS and S3.

 EBS’s key benefits

-- Easy data backup and restoration – via point-in-time volume snapshots, EBS ensures all your data is well protected
+- Easy data backup and restoration – via snapshots that can be taken at hourly intervals, EBS ensures all your data is well protected

 - EBS encryption – there’s no need to worry about key management, as EBS handles that for you.